There’s a wealth of valuable material out there. And it’s all free.

 Scaled Agile is the owner of the Scaled Agile Framework, SAFe.
 Or, at least, it was… until the Project Management Institute (PMI) bought it in autumn 2019.

-The site’s productivity received a boost a few months back, but in truth a lot of its content is promotional in nature.
+It publishes sporadically – a half a dozen videos, then nothing for several months.
+The site’s productivity received a boost a few months back, but in truth, a lot of its content is promotional in nature.
 But there’s some solid content, if SAFe is your thing.

 None of the channels dedicated to Agile learning content are especially worth a follow, unless you particularly like their style.
 But all offer a modest archive of content.